 Other stories by Suman Parbat

-Sinchita Maji
+Sinchita Parbat

-Sinchita Maji is a Senior Video Editor at the People’s Archive of Rural India, and a freelance photographer and documentary filmmaker.
+Sinchita Parbat is a Senior Video Editor at the People’s Archive of Rural India, and a freelance photographer and documentary filmmaker.
+Her earlier stories were under the byline Sinchita Maji.

-Other stories by Sinchita Maji
+Other stories by Sinchita Parbat